Georgia President Vetoes Controversial foreign Influence Law - UrduPoint

 Georgia President Vetoes Controversial 'foreign Influence' Law

-Georgian President Salome Zurabishvili on Saturday put a mostly symbolic veto on the "foreign influence" law that sparked unprecedented protests and warnings from Brussels that the measure would undermine Tbilisi's EU aspirations

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 18th May, 2024) Georgian President Salome Zurabishvili on Saturday put a mostly symbolic veto on the "foreign influence" law that sparked unprecedented protests and warnings from Brussels that the measure would undermine Tbilisi's EU aspirations.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Georgian President Salome Zurabishvili on Saturday put a mostly symbolic veto on the "foreign influence" law which has sparked unprecedented protests and warnings from Brussels that the measure would undermine Tbilisi's EU aspirations.

 Ruling Georgian Dream party lawmakers voted through the legislation this week in defiance of protesters concerned the ex-Soviet republic is shifting away from a pro-Western course back toward Russia.